Gordon C. Rhea

 Gordon C. Rhea is an American lawyer and historian who specializes in the American Civil War, especially the Overland Campaign.
+He has served as the attorney general of the United States Virgin Islands since 2024.

 Career

 Rhea received the Civil War Regiments Book Award for his book on the Battle of the Wilderness, The Battle of the Wilderness, May 5–6, 1864.
 His work on the Battle of Cold Harbor, Cold Harbor, received the Austin Civil War Round Table's Laney Prize.
 Rhea has lectured at the U.S. Army Training and Doctrine Command and for Civil War round tables.

 Rhea has provided commentary for CNN.

+He graduated from Indiana University (BA), Harvard University (MA), and Stanford Law School (JD).